aesthetic-suite/framework/docs/style/README.md

 - Style declarations support pseudos, attributes, conditional at-rules, and nested declarations.
 - Deterministic or atomic incremental CSS class names.
 - Right-to-left (RTL) integration.
-- Automatic vendor prefixing for browsers with >= 1% market share.
+- Vendor prefixing for browsers with >= 1% market share.
 - First-class CSS variables support.
 - Server-side rendering _and_ client-side hydration.
 - Framework and library agnostic.
 Can be used stand-alone.